Is a Correction Looming Ahead for Under Armour Inc. (UA)

 Sponsored

-The average price from analysts is $13.21.
-UA currently public float of 196.69M and currently shorts hold a 4.98% ratio of that float.
-Today, the average trading volume of UA was 3.60M shares.
+UA currently public float of 196.68M and currently shorts hold a 4.98% ratio of that float.
+Today, the average trading volume of UA was 3.46M shares.

 UA’s Market Performance

-UA stocks went up by 0.31% for the week, with a monthly drop of -15.98% and a quarterly performance of -18.09%, while its annual performance rate touched -63.60%.
-The volatility ratio for the week stands at 5.91% while the volatility levels for the past 30 days are set at 4.48% for Under Armour Inc. The simple moving average for the period of the last 20 days is -8.16% for UA stocks with a simple moving average of -44.46% for the last 200 days.
+UA stocks went down by -6.43% for the week, with a monthly drop of -17.63% and a quarterly performance of -13.77%, while its annual performance rate touched -64.69%.
+The volatility ratio for the week stands at 3.59% while the volatility levels for the past 30 days are set at 4.50% for Under Armour Inc. The simple moving average for the period of the last 20 days is -7.78% for UA stocks with a simple moving average of -45.65% for the last 200 days.

 Analysts’ Opinion of UA